jolexa/blog.jolexa.net/content/post/nz-trip-aussie-whats-next.md

 [New Zealand Pics][3]

-Then, I came back to Aussie on my travel high and hung out in Maitland for a few weeks, &#8220;working&#8221; and having fun.
+Then, I came back to Aussie on my travel high and hung out in Maitland for a few weeks, "working" and having fun.
 Then I was off to a skydiving event, the West Coast Sundowner in York, Western Australia (a 5 hour flight from Sydney).
 Skydiving with some awesome people and meeting some new and old friends.
 That brings me here.
 Now.

 Next...